not-viruks/not-viruks/README.md

 I'm dedicated to creating useful and interesting projects that make people's lives easier.
 I have a strong passion for creating web-sites.

-👨‍💻 What I Do: 🧑‍💻Developing

-I use the following Python libraries:

-aiogram PyNaCl Telebot Pyrogram 🖥️ Creating Applications in C#
+👨‍💻 What I Do: Creating web-sites. 🖥️ Creating Applications in C#

-Developing desktop applications to solve everyday tasks.

 🌐 Web Development